benelan/need-info-action/README.md

  ## How it Works

  ### Configuration
- The maintainer provides the following configuration properties:
+ The maintainer provides the following configuration:
  ```js
  {
    requiredContent: [